filipe1309/tag-repo/README.md

-# Repository Tagger
+# Repository Tagger 🔍

-Hi everyone, this simple project aims to search and tag repositories
+Hi everyone, this simple project aims to search and tag repositories.

 ## About